Any (webshop)

 });

-Clerk.js can automatically collect emails i n the customer’s browsing session to be used for Abandoned Basket emails and other email campaigns.
+Clerk.js can automatically collect emails in the customer’s session to be used for personalising email recommendations even if they haven’t placed an order yet.

 <script type="text/javascript">